sstanelle/PitchDeckUploader/Readme.txt

 Assumptions:
 - .NET SDK 5.0 is installed

-To run on Ubuntu, follow these steps:
+To run on Ubuntu 20, follow these steps:

 1. Download the PitchDeckUploader project from GitHub: https://github.com/sstanelle/PitchDeckUploader.git